The Sagrada Familia basilica in Barcelona viewed through trees and palm fronds

 APPLY HERE.

 Students must use their UMN email address when creating their application account.
 Students will be charged a $50 application fee.
-In the online application, you will choose between two tracks.
-See below for track information.
-Contact the Carlson Global Institute advisor if you have questions about these tracks:
+Students interested in applying for the internship opportunity or UPF courses will indicate their interest on the CET application after being accepted by the Carlson Global Institute.

-Fall 2025: There are enrollment capacity restrictions on this program.
+Fall 2026: There are enrollment capacity restrictions on this program.
 Applications are reviewed on a first-come, first-served space available basis.
 The Carlson Global Institute encourages students to apply early.
 Students will be notified within two weeks of submitting an application.
+Note - as of March 9, 2026 the Fall 2026 program is close to enrollment capacity.
+Interested students should apply as soon as possible, no later than the March 15 deadline.

-Spring 2026: There are enrollment capacity restrictions on this program.
+Spring 2027: There are enrollment capacity restrictions on this program.
 Applications are reviewed through a lottery.
-Completed applications submitted between April 1, 2025 and May 1, 2025 at noon will all be reviewed together and students will be selected by a random lottery.
-Students will be informed of an application decision within one week of the lottery closing.
+Completed applications submitted between April 1, 2026 and May 1, 2026 at 12pm CST will all be reviewed together and students will be selected by a random lottery.
+Students will be informed of an application decision about one week of the lottery closing.
 If this program does not fill after the lottery, we will accept applications on a first-come, first-served space available basis.
-The Carlson Global Institute anticipates that the Spring 2026 program will fill during the lottery review.
+The Carlson Global Institute anticipates that the Spring 2027 program will fill during the lottery review.

-Carlson School students interested in this program must apply through the Business in Barcelona program.
+Minnesota Carlson students interested in this program must apply through the Business in Barcelona program.
 They may not apply through the Learning Abroad Center’s Study & Intern in Barcelona program.

 Cost